DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-19 LD Meeting Notes.md

 Right now, the game doesn't feel very magical because the levels are too ***grounded***; they feel like normal medieval fantasy levels.
 That is my bad, I sent you guys in the wrong direction.

+#### Psychology of the Level Design

+Going back to yesterday, I gave you guys 3 bullet points to think about when adding anything to the game:
+-

 ---